DrSiemer/CodeMerger/README.md

 A simple app for developers that prefer to stay in control and want to avoid working in AI powered IDE's.
 It allows you to define which files should be merged into a single string, so you can easily paste all relevant code into an LLM.
 Settings for a folder are stored in a .allcode file that can be committed with your project.

-I recommend using this with [Gemini 2.5 Pro](https://aistudio.google.com/prompts/new_chat), because at this time it offers a large context length for free.
+I recommend using this with [Gemini 2.5 Pro](https://aistudio.google.com/prompts/new_chat), because there you currently get a very large context length with high rate limits for free.

 ## Features

 - **Project-Based Settings**: Saves all your file selections, merge order, and window state in a local `.allcode` file for each project
 - **`.gitignore` Aware**: The file browser automatically hides files and folders listed in your `.gitignore` file.
+- **New File Detection**: Automatically scans your project for new files that match your filetype settings and alerts you with a visual indicator.
+New files are highlighted in the file manager for easy review.
 - **Token Counting**: Calculates the total token count of your selected files to help you stay within an LLM's context limit
 - **Customizable Wrapper Text**: Add custom text (like prompts or instructions) before and after the merged code block
 - **Drag & Drop Reordering**: Easily reorder the files in your merge list to control the final output structure